ktarun73/ecommerce-website/README.md

 - Both frontend and backend projects are initalized
 - Backend Project is connected to mongodb atlas
 - I have added a category schema for products
+- Hardcoded an example product to mongodb atlas and created and api to fetch the product from the server